remeh/meh-old/README.md

             * `j` and `k` for also works for next / previous result
             * `Ctrl-j` and `Ctrl-k` to expand / close results on a file
             * use `x` or `Backspace` to remove entries from the results to remove the noise
-    * Auto-complete with words in opened buffers with `Ctrl-Space`
+    * Auto-complete with words in opened buffers with `Ctrl-N`
     * Auto-indentation (respect previous line indentation, automatically changes it depending on `{`, `}`, and `:`)
     * Simple syntax highlighting (regexp based)
     * Highlight the selection / word under the cursor